University of Georgia: South Campus

 Located across Field Street from Central Campus to its north, South Campus is encircled by East Campus Road to its east, Pinecrest Drive to the south, and Lumpkin Street to the west.
 It is connected to the areas to its north by way of the Jim Gillis Bridge, named after the former director of the Georgia State Highway Board.
 South Campus is the largest of the five segments of the UGA campus, latitudinally stretching for more than a mile.
 Originally begun as an expansion to accommodate the growing agricultural programs in an area known as "Ag Hill", it is home most of the university's science and engineer programs.
 In 2006, work was completed on D. W. Brooks Mall to give the campus a more green aesthetic similar to North Campus, replacing parking lots and a section of the street by the same name which bisected the area lengthwise.

 Lumpkin House, also known as "Rock House", is the oldest building on South Campus, built in 1844.
 The building is named after its original owner, Wilson Lumpkin, the former Georgia congressman, governor, and U.S. Senator who designed and built the house as his retirement home.
-The building and the land surrounding it, on which the neighboring Conner Hall was built in 1908, was sold to the university by Lumpkin's youngest daughter who stipulated that ownership of the property would revert to her heirs if the university ever moved or destroyed the house.
-The house, used by the College of Agricultural and Environmental Sciences (CAES), "probably still stands only because of [this] odd clause" which the university continues to honor.
 In 1970, the building was added to the National Register of Historic Places.
 The second-oldest building, named after the state legislator James J. Conner, sits on one of the highest points in Athens.
 Built in the Renaissance Revival style, Conner Hall also serves the CAES.
-In 1975, it underwent an interior renovation that left the exterior features unchanged.
 Barrow Hall, built in 1911, is the third-oldest building in South Campus and serves a variety of academic programs.
 Originally known as the Farm Mechanics Building, the building was renamed after Chancellor David C. Barrow, during whose tenure it was constructed.